lyang/braintree-rails-example/README.md

 braintree-rails-example
 ===============
-braintree-rails-example provides a sample rails application that uses braintree-rails gem to interact with Braintree payments api.
+braintree-rails-example provides a demo rails application that uses braintree-rails gem to interact with Braintree api.

-It demonstrates how braintree-rails simplifies the management of reources stored in Braintree's vault.
+It demonstrates how braintree-rails simplifies the interaction with reources stored in Braintree's vault.

+You can do most of the CRUD operations on the wrapped models just as if they are ActiveRecord.

+The demo app has only one user model, with two columns, email and customer_id.

+All other models, Customer, CreditCard, Address are stored in Braintree's vault.

-Currently it uses Braintree's S2S API.
+Currently it uses Braintree's S2S (server to server) API.

 Examples of TR (transparent redirect) will be added later.